rizqo46/be-assignment-h4ngry/README.md

     ```
     yarn start
     ```
+    Tha app will run on [http://localhost:3000](http://localhost:3000) or [http://localhost:PORT](http://localhost:PORT) if you specify PORT on env.

 ## API Docs

-OpenAPI Swagger Docs is available after app startup on `http://localhost:PORT/api` or you can import from file [api-docs.json](docs/api-docs.json).
+OpenAPI Swagger Docs is available after app startup on [http://localhost:3000/api](http://localhost:3000/api) or you can import from file [api-docs.json](docs/api-docs.json) to Postman, Insomnia or etc.

 ## ERD
 ![alt](db/erd.png)